JamesFNGibbons/JamesFNGibbons/README.md

 ### Hi there 👋

 Thanks for taking the time to view my GitHub!
 I am the technical director at Flip Multimedia.
 We work on bespoke applications for a range of clients, but mainly produce apps for mobile devices and web.
-We are always looking for talent, so if you have any interest in the languages below, then please get in touch with me.
+We are always looking for talent, so if you have any interest in the languages below, then please get in touch with me, or visit our website for more information.

+- Open Source Contributions
+I have recently uploaded some starter kits for IOS development.
+They are written in pure Objective-C, and can of course be ported to swift.
+I have also recently released the complete TypeScript codebase from a backend project that we have recently completed.
+Links will follow soon.

 <!--
 **JamesFNGibbons/JamesFNGibbons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.